cosminci/home-automation/README.md

 ### Step 1: Read the Documentation
 Open and read **`HOME_ASSISTANT_STATE.md`** completely.
 It contains:
-- How to connect to HA (WebSocket API - the ONLY method that works)
+- How to connect to HA (WebSocket API)
-- Complete lighting inventory with all 6 dimmable lights
+- Complete lighting inventory
 - Current dashboard structure
 - Entertainment devices and appliances